Gyan%

 09Task prioritization : Rice framework

-After aligning with PMs and Directors on the solutions, we used the RICE framework to rank them so the team could start with the highest-impact changes first.
+After aligning with PMs and Directors on the candidate solutions, we fed each theme into the RICE framework (reach, impact, confidence, effort) so the roadmap started with the highest-impact fixes for farmers, not the loudest opinions in the room.

 10Conclusion

 Five days in Anantapur changed how the team builds.
 Every assumption we brought in about navigation, data readability, and trust in the app was tested by a real farmer trying to use it.
-That is the kind of evidence that moves roadmaps.
+Those five days directly reshaped the navigation that farmers actually tap, simplified the data views they rely on, and led to a RICE-driven roadmap grounded in real field evidence.